angharadcaswell/shut-the-box/README.md

 4. As a user, I want to be able to refresh the game at any point.
 5. As a user, I want the game to be appealing and easy to use.
 6. As a user, I want to be able to navigate easily between the homepage and the help page.
-7. As a user, I would like to see my final score.

 ## 2.2 Design